-Oddly enough, this baked cauliflower dish was create on Easter.
+Oddly enough, this baked cauliflower dish was created on Easter.

 Yes, I said "on."